gabfelix/dotfiles/README.md

 I don't use all of these anymore, but I figured there might be some use for the config.
 This is why there are configs for conflictin programs, like different window managers.

 Since these are my personal configurations and this is (at the time of writing) a private repository, I won't make any effort to document such dependencies.
 Should this repository become public, any potential users of these files are expected to fix the issues themselves and (if possible) contribute a fix back.

+## vim x vim-nightly?
+> TL;DR: vim/ = old config, vim-nightly/ = new config

+At the time of writing this README, neovim has a new native package manager merged in called `vim-pack`, which is modeled after [mini.deps](https://github.com/nvim-mini/mini.deps).
+I decided to switch to it because I really like the idea of not having to install a package manager with curl, so I'm rewriting my config to:
+1. Work well with Windows as well as Linux
+2. Require as little dependencies as possible (features that require external dependencies should be optional)
+3. Be mostly comprised of a single, dumb, big `init.lua`, as I haven't actually gotten many benefits from the multi-file structure suggested by kickstart.
+It's mostly been a lot of jumping around.
+I'll only be splitting files where it makes sense, like `ftplugin`

+Since I don't want to break the old [kickstart](https://github.com/nvim-lua/kickstart.nvim)-based config as I do this, I'm making a new stow module for it.
+This is what `vim-nightly/` is.

 # Installation
 ## GNU Stow